MeghanBibb/Challenges-and-Hackathons/README.md

 # Challenges-and-Hackathons
-Includes a compilation of my programs and code from Hackaton and Coding Challenges
+Includes a compilation of my programs and code from hackatons and coding challenges